Our Services:

 We at Museum Search & Reference recognize the multifaceted attributes museums look for in their leaders.
 We can help you identify professionals who want to work at your museum and who have experience with a broad range of activities: managing people and budgets, raising money, overseeing construction and renovation projects, building strong relationships with stakeholders, and inspiring audiences and staff while keeping your museum’s mission central.

-We work for you to recruit top-notch, diverse talent, and we identify both experienced and up-and-coming museum leaders for their expertise and fit.
-Whether current directors or senior professionals, we understand the importance of finding the best candidates to match your museum’s needs.
+We work for you to recruit top-notch talent.
+We recruit an inclusive pool of both experienced and up-and-coming museum leaders.
+Whether the pool is current directors or senior professionals, we understand the importance of finding the best candidates to match your museum’s needs.

 In addition to placing dozens of museum directors, we have also placed chief curators, curators, deputy directors, directors of education, and other museum leadership, trained and experienced in content-specific areas.
 We have helped our clients recruit curators of American art, East Asian and South Asian art, contemporary art, European art, Islamic art, Latin American art, fashion, and decorative art, as well as museum education and engagement specialists and museum librarians.